 The Texas Horned Lizard, or simply “horny toad” as we called them when I was a kid growing up in west Texas, was a fun painting to do.
 It brought back lots of fond childhood memories.
-As children, my friends and I would see these little spiked critters all the time and often played with them for a while, and then we would release them.
+As children, my friends and I would see these little spiked critters all the time and often would play with them for a while, and then we would release them.
 As an adult, I noticed they aren’t in abundance so much anymore.
 So I did a little research to find out why.
 This is what I discovered from my readings.

 In Search of the Horny Toad

 About 70% of the Texas horned lizard’s diet is made up of harvester ants.
 Through the years, their population has declined by about 30%.
-Although I’m happy to read, they may be making a comeback.
+Although I’m happy to read that they may be making a comeback.
 The decline is due to the overuse of pesticides and the spread of nonnative fire ants.
 Both eradicate harvester ant colonies, destroying the lizard’s principal source of food.
 The Texas horned lizard is now a protected species, and, in Texas, it is illegal to take, possess, transport, or sell them without a special permit.

 According to Texas Parks & Wildlife magazine, issue August/September 2018, “Texas horned lizards once occurred throughout Texas, but now only a few populations remain.
 Efforts to move Texas horned lizards from one location in Texas to another, with the hope of establishing new self-sustaining populations in previously occupied habitats, are underway.
 Several Texas zoos are also working to develop colonies for reintroduction programs.
 RAWA (Recovering America’s Wildlife Act) funding would pay for “lizard factories” to help with reintroduction efforts.”

 I shared a post about my findings on social media and received some interesting comments from my friends and followers.